-AK began her musical career as a Suzuki violinist and also played piano and double bass before starting the clarinet.
+AK began her musical career at the age of four, as a Suzuki violinist, and also played piano and double bass before discovering the clarinet.
+As an educator, she has adjudicated, and given masterclasses and workshops across BC and Alberta and her students can be found in orchestras and music programs across Canada.
 She holds a BMus from UBC and an Mmus from Northwestern University, Chicago, where she studied with late greats, Robert Marcellus and Clark Brody.